bovard/advent_of_code_2016/01/README.md

 ```
 L1, R2
 ```
 You would end up one square West, and two squares North of where you started.
+Your answer would be 3

 ### Part 2
 Follow the same instrutions as in part 1, but the first time you cross your old path, stop and report the distance back to the start.